-19. CAH states that the Sale Agreement speaks for itself and it denies all allegations that are inconsistent with or contrary to the Sale Agreement.
+19. The contents of the Sale Agreement speak for themselves and are the best evidence of their content.
 Neither CAH nor any Defendant agreed to operate the Hospital for any specific period of time, and the Hospital Lease does not contain any covenant to operate the hospital on the leased premises through the end of the lease term or any extensions thereof.
-CAH further states that the Sale Agreement was discharged in a bankruptcy proceeding and it no longer has any force or effect.
 All other allegations of Paragraph 19 are denied.